 Staff recommends a NO vote.
 Failure of this motion will result in denial of the permit and adoption of the following resolution and findings.
 The motion passes only by affirmative vote of a majority of the Commissioners present.
 RESOLUTION TO DENY THE PERMIT:

-The Commission hereby denies the coastal development permit on the grounds that the development as proposed will not conform with the policies of Chapter 3 of the Coastal Act.
-Moreover, approval of the application would not comply with the California Environmental Quality Act because there are feasible mitigation measures or alternatives that would substantially lessen the significant adverse impacts of the development on the environment.
+The Commission hereby denies the coastal development permit on the grounds that the development as proposed will not conform with the policies of Chapter 3 of the Coastal Act and will prejudice the ability of the local government having jurisdiction over the area to prepare a Local Coastal Program conforming to the provisions of Chapter 3.
+Approval of the application would not comply with the California Environmental Quality Act because there are feasible mitigation measures or alternatives that would substantially lessen the significant adverse impacts of the development on the environment.
 II.
-Recommended Findings and Declarations

-The Commission finds and declares as follows:
+Recommended Findings and Declarations The Commission finds and declares as follows:

-A. Project Location and Description

-The proposed project is located on the north, down-slope side of Second Avenue at the northwestern city limits of Carmel.
+A. Project Location and Description The proposed project is located on the north, down-slope side of Second Avenue at the northwestern city limits of Carmel.
 Second Avenue is an unimproved street cut into the steep riparian corridor above Pescadero Creek, providing driveway-like access to several homes.
 Through access is not available.
 The project site itself is located between the Second Avenue road cut and Pescadero Creek within the dense riparian corridor found there.
 The lot, on the south side of Pescadero Canyon, slopes steeply (approximately 63%) down to Pescadero Creek.
-On the opposite side of the creek is an undeveloped growth of Monterey pines within the Pescadero Canyon area of the Del Monte Forest and within unincorporated Monterey County.
+On the opposite side of the creek is an undeveloped growth of Monterey pines within the Pescadero Canyon area of the Del Monte Forest within unincorporated Monterey County.
 This stand of Monterey pine is the largest contiguous pine forested area remaining within Del Monte Forest.
 Because of the sensitivity of resources here, and based on the results of a 1995 Jones & Stokes Associate's report outlining the habitat values of Pescadero Canyon, the City of Carmel designated the entire area as Environmentally Sensitive Habitat (ESHA) in 1995.
 Pescadero Canyon also functions as an important semi-urban wildlife corridor for deer and other mammals.